technologiesoutcomes/assignments/assignment2/README.md

+To submit or share  your assignment create a subdirectory named with your names under the submissions directory.
+Create a README.md file in your subdirectory and put your assignment  in the README.md.

 ## Kubernetes, Docker, Containerisation and Virtualisation

 1. Containers and Virtual machines are two approaches to deploying applications.
 Name the advantages and disadvantages of each.